-The WFPC2, though still operational at the writing of this document, will be retired during SM4, but data from the instrument will continue to be available for Archival research.
-It has three "wide-field" CCDs and one high-resolution (or "planetary") CCD.
-Each CCD covers 800 x 800 pixels and is sensitive from 1150 to 11,000 Å. All four CCDs are exposed simultaneously, with the target of interest being placed as desired within the FOV.
+The WFPC2 was retired during SM4, but data from the instrument will continue to be available for archival research.
+It had three "wide-field" CCDs and one high-resolution (or "planetary") CCD.
+Each CCD covered 800 x 800 pixels and was sensitive from 1150 to 11,000 Å. All four CCDs were exposed simultaneously, with the target of interest being placed as desired within the FOV.

-The three Wide Field Camera (WFC) CCDs are arranged in an "L"-shaped FOV whose long side projects to 2.5', with a projected pixel size of 0.10".
-The Planetary Camera (PC) CCD has a FOV of 35" x 35", and a projected pixel size of 0.0455".
-The WFC configuration provides the larger FOV, but undersamples the cores of stellar images; the PC configuration samples the images better, but has the smaller FOV.
+The three Wide Field Camera (WFC) CCDs were arranged in an "L"-shaped FOV whose long side projects to 2.5', with a projected pixel size of 0.10".
+The Planetary Camera (PC) CCD had a FOV of 35" x 35", and a projected pixel size of 0.0455".
+The WFC configuration provided the larger FOV, but undersampled the cores of stellar images; the PC configuration sampled the images better, but had the smaller FOV.

-A total of 48 different filters may be inserted into the optical path.
-Polarimetry may be performed by placing a polarizer quad filter into the beam and exposing through the different quads and/or different filter wheel rotations.
-There are a total of 18 narrow-band and medium-band filters, as well as 2 narrow-band quad filters that each yield 4 different central wavelengths.
-There are also 4 linear ramp filters that effectively allow imaging of a ~ 10" region in an arbitrary 1.3% bandpass at any wavelength between 3700Å and 9760Å, by means of a variety of filter wheel orientations and target placements within the FOV.
+A total of 48 different filters could be inserted into the optical path.
+Polarimetry could be performed by placing a polarizer quad filter into the beam and exposing through the different quads and/or different filter wheel rotations.
+There were a total of 18 narrow-band and medium-band filters, as well as 2 narrow-band quad filters that each yielded 4 different central wavelengths.
+There were also 4 linear ramp filters that effectively allowed imaging of a ~ 10 " region in an arbitrary 1.3% bandpass at any wavelength between 3700Å and 9760Å, by means of a variety of filter wheel orientations and target placements within the FOV.

-Beginning in 2003 a serious electronic anomaly appeared in the WF4 CCD detector of WFPC2 wherein sporadic images have corrupted (but correctable) photometry.
+Beginning in 2003 a serious electronic anomaly appeared in the WF4 CCD detector of WFPC2 wherein sporadic images had corrupted (but correctable) photometry.
 The frequency and severity of the problem increased slowly, and by late 2005 a significant fraction of images taken in WF4 were blank and unusable.
-Early in 2006 a work-around was found which allowed good data to be taken even though the WF4 electronics continued to slowly fail.
+Early in 2006 a work-around was found, which allowed good data to be taken even though the WF4 electronics continued to slowly fail.
 WF4 continued to produce good data for several more years.
-The other three CCDs appear unaffected, and in fact small targets are usually placed on the PC1 or WF3 CCDs, so the WF4 anomaly has had much less impact than it otherwise might have.
+The other three CCDs appeared unaffected, and in fact small targets were usually placed on the PC1 or WF3 CCDs, so the WF4 anomaly has had much less impact than it otherwise could have.